Arriero: Distribution and function

-In South America, muleskinners transport coffee, maize (corn), cork, wheat, and a myriad of other items.
+In Latin America, muleskinners transport coffee, maize (corn), cork, wheat, and myriad other items.
 They used to be common in the Paisa Region (Antioquia and the Colombian Coffee-Growers Axis) of Colombia but were replaced in the 1950s by tractor trailers called locally "tractomulas" paying homage to the mules that used to do this hard job.
 In California, muleteers work out of pack stations.
 In Europe, there are still muleteers in the south of Portugal and the southwest of Spain, in the cork producing area.
 Their role is now limited to transporting the cork with their mules, out of the Mediterranean oak forest to more accessible routes, where modern means of transport are available.

 Names and etymology

 The English word muleteer comes from the French muletier, from Old French, from mulet, diminutive of mul, mule.
 The term muleskinner means someone who can "skin", or outsmart, a mule.

 The Spanish word arriero is derived from the verb arrear, which means to urge cattle or other stock to walk.
 The verb itself is derived from arre, which is the call used to cry out to animals for this purpose.
 In English, an arriero is one type of muleteer, a wrangler of pack animals.

 The Catalan word traginer comes from the Latin word tragīnare, a variant of tragĕre which means "to transport".